serverless/event-gateway/docs/api.md

 ### Legacy Mode

+*Legacy mode is deprecated and will be removed in upcoming releases.*

 In legacy mode, Event Gateway is able to recognize event type based on `Event` header.
 If the event is not formatted according to CloudEvents specification Event Gateway looks for this header and creates CloudEvent internally.
 In this case, whole request body is put into `data` field.

 #### Event Data Type